 What is the SFSS Health and Dental Plan?

 The undergraduate Simon Fraser Student Society Health and Dental Plan is in place to complement primary medical coverage (ie. MSP).
 Services not covered by primary coverage (ie. vision and dental care) are included in the SFSS plan.

-Eligible students are automatically covered by and billed for applicable portions of the student Plan.
+Eligible students are automatically covered by and billed for applicable portions of the student plan (except if entering in summer term).
 Note that Plan benefits are only accessible within Canada.